For FAQs about residents or visitor permits see

 How many permits can I apply for?

-Business can apply for up to two parking permits.
+Businesses can apply for up to five parking permits depending on the vehicle emission band they are in.
+See Business parking permits for details.
 These permits are intended to help with the essential running of your business, such as deliveries and visiting clients.
 They are not for cheaper parking for employees.

 You can't apply if: